Research-specific Coronavirus COVID-19 Information

 March 27, 2020 4:45pm

-- Salary charges on sponsored projects: The NSF, NIH, and the DOD are the only sponsors to offer formal guidance.
-See the Federal Agency Guidance section for details.
+- Salary charges on sponsored projects: See the Federal Agency Guidance section for details on individual sponsors.
 The University of Arizona's policy treats all funds consistently with regard to charging salaries and benefits during periods when no work is performed due to the effect of COVID-19, so these charges are allowable on grants where the sponsor is following the March 19, 2020 OMB memo.

 - Information on other sponsors will be posted as soon as it is available.